Jack Scott (sports activist): Critical views of sport and society

 Inspired by the protest of Black athletes at the 1968 Mexico City Olympic games and Black sports activist Harry Edwards, Scott developed a critical view of American sports as "one of the most conservative, narrow and encrusted segments of our society".
 He attacked the "quasi-militaristic manner" of "racist, insensitive" coaches who robbed sport of its "best justification—that it's fun to do".

-Scott criticized such figures as University of Alabama football coach "Bear Bryant", Vince Lombardi and other "over-authoritarian coaches" who proved "that heavy discipline can produce winners", but added that "it is also possible to learn and develop in a more free and creative atmosphere".
+Scott criticized such figures as University of Alabama football coach Bear Bryant, Vince Lombardi and other "over-authoritarian coaches" who proved "that heavy discipline can produce winners", but added that "it is also possible to learn and develop in a more free and creative atmosphere".
 During the 1960s he served as sports editor of the left-wing San Francisco magazine, Ramparts.

-He and Edwards founded the Institute for the Study of Sport and Society in 1970.
+He and Micki founded the Institute for the Study of Sport and Society in 1970.
 His book, The Athletic Revolution (1971), became "a required text on exploitation in athletics".